-Peoples of the World: Southeast Asia, explores the changing lives and cultures of the indigenous peoples of Southeast Asia.
+Peoples of the World: Southeast Asia (2010), explores the changing lives and cultures of the indigenous peoples of Southeast Asia.

 "Travel to Southeast Asia and see how tradition challenges change at the beginning of the twenty-first century.
 With captivating photography and an in-depth narrative this documentary takes you inside the history, the customs and the modern lives of the people who live in this part of the world.
 Presenting a compelling case for the education of indigenous people, Peoples of the World: Southeast Asia will leave you re-thinking what you thought you knew about this region."

-Peoples of the World: The Maya, explores the history, legacy and modern world of the Maya peoples.
+Peoples of the World: The Maya (2016), explores the history, legacy and modern world of the Maya peoples.

 "They created one of the most successful civilizations of all time.
 But a thousand years after the height of their empire they are still shrouded in mystery.
 Who were the Maya?
 How did they make serpents come alive?
 In this fascinating documentary you will enter their ancient world and find the answers.
 Learn how they counted twenties instead of tens and how this shaped their calendars.
 Decipher an alphabet more advanced than the one you use.
 And learn how the fate of the surviving Maya may be your own fate."

-Our third documentary, Peoples of the World: The Andes is currently in pre-production.
+Our next documentary, Peoples of the World: The Andes is currently in pre-production.
 No release date has yet been announced.